Sport Funding Grant

 To organise 4 different disability inclusive sporting events for children with SEND throughout the year.

 Every year our year 5 cohort participate in weekly swimming lessons.
-On average 75% achieved their 25 metres swimming badge with a further 15% achieving their national curriculum badge.
+This academic year both Year 4 and Year 5 are participating in weekly swimming lessons.
+On average 54% achieved their 25 metres swimming badge, which 42% achieved the National Curriculum badge.

 Sports Funding Grant Reports